BBVA/apicheck/docs/quick_start.md

   --server SERVER       launch a as server mode at localhost:8000
 ```

-Remember that some tools also have short-commands (you can check it with *acp info* command).
-You also can run it if you want short version of command:
+Some tools can have alias (*short-command*, you can check it with the *acp info* command), so you can also run them by using their alias:

 ```console
 (APICheck) $ asej -h